kshetline/aw-clock/README.md

 ### Time keeping

-By default, this application uses GPS-synced system time, if available, or `pool.ntp.org` as an NTP time server (keeping its own time via NTP, rather than using the system clock).
-You can configure the use of a different time server, however, you should not choose a Google or Facebook time server, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to accurately display leap seconds as shown below:
+By default, this application uses GPS-synced system time, if available, or uses a default pool of NTP time servers (keeping its own time via NTP, rather than using the system clock).
+You can configure the use of different time servers, however, you should not choose Google or Facebook time servers, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to accurately display leap seconds as shown below:

 ![Hypothetical leap second](https://shetline.com/readme/aw-clock/2.12.0/moment_of_leap_second.jpg)

-_This image is hypothetical — the pictured moment in time is not guaranteed to be an actual leap second.
+_This image is hypothetical — the pictured moment in time not an actual leap second.
 Video here: <https://shetline.com/video/leap_second_display.mp4>_

 ### Web browser client options